johnrcui/angulocity/README.md

 ## Usage
 ######View a live demonstration with instructions on how to use Angulocity is available through [Plunker](http://plnkr.co/edit/oMjJF9gUXpy3damtPI4G?p=preview).

+## In the *Works*

+These are what's in development in their priority order

+1. Create a decorator for `$animate` to handle ngAnimate events
+2. Set up an automated testing environment

+Checkout the `works` branch to see the progress.

 ## Contribute
 The development of this library is still in it's early stages and several ideas haven't been implemented yet.
 I will not be accepting any pull requests until a complete foundation has been laid and the strategies for contributing to the project has been developed.
 In the mean time, feel free to fork this project.